Electrostatically-induced topological phase transitions in polyacetylene molecules: Summary and Conclusions

 Despite the simplifying assumptions and idealizations adopted in our model, such as a square-shaped potential generated by the gate and the neglect of disorder, we expect our central result, namely the possibility of inducing topological phase transitions in a tPA molecule via an external gate voltage, to be qualitatively robust and potentially relevant for the emerging field of topological quantum devices.
 From a practical standpoint, our results indicate that the topological charges induced in gated tPA molecules would be robust and stable against small variations of the gate potential $V_g$.
-This robustness could be exploited in concrete nanoelectronic applications, e.g., the possibility to fabricate topologically-protected organic quantum dots harboring perfectly quantized charges.
-Note that while in conventional semiconductor quantum dots the charge-quantization mechanism crucially depends on the absence of electronic levels near $E_F$ within the level-broadening energy scale $\gamma$, here it is an intrinsically topological phenomenon.
-Another approximation we have introduced concerns the range of the electron–electron interaction.
+Extracting parameters from the discrete SSH model so that it reproduces the experimental value of the bulk Peierls gap $\Delta_0 \approx 0.7$ eV (see e.g., Ref. \cite{ono1990motion}), we obtain critical values $V_g^{(q)}$ of the order of 0.1 V, which is within experimentally reasonable values.
+Of course, this would also depend on the details of the capacitive coupling of the gate to the tPA molecule.
+But besides these experimental details, the robustness of the charge quantization could be exploited in concrete nanoelectronic applications, e.g., the possibility to fabricate topologically protected organic quantum dots (QDs) harboring perfectly quantized charges.
+Note that in conventional Coulomb-blockaded semiconductor QDs the charge-quantization mechanism is a purely local phenomenon, governed by the local Coulomb repulsion (e.g., the parameter $U$ in the Anderson model) and by the absence of electronic levels near the Fermi energy within the level-broadening scale $\gamma$.
+By contrast, here charge quantization is an intrinsically topological phenomenon that involves the entire system.
+A simple way to see this distinction is that the emergence of a gate-induced DW requires all bonds to the left of the gate to switch from long to short, or vice versa.
+Thus, the presence of a DW (and the ability to accommodate an additional charge at the gate) is not a local but a collective topological phenomenon.

+Another approximation we have introduced concerns the range of the electron-electron interaction.
 Specifically, our model applies in the regime of strongly screened Coulomb interaction between electrons (for instance, due to a nearby metallic surface) so that the potential effectively has a finite range and can be replaced by a Dirac-delta potential in the long-wavelength limit.
 When screening is less effective and electrostatic interactions are therefore stronger, we anticipate modifications in the detailed structure of the phase diagram.
 Nevertheless, we still expect the presence of the topological phase transitions.